 We’ve got a plethora of cheap road trip routes already mapped out if you want to save the stress of planning.
 Visit our Road Trip page for inspiration or get started with a few of these favorite road trip itineraries and roundups:

 - Utah National Parks Roadtrip Itinerary

 - 7 Day Yellowstone & Teton Roadtrip

 - 5 Day Olympic National Park Road Trip Itinerary

 - 3 Day Death Valley National Park Roadtrip

 - Fall Colors Colorado Roadtrip

-Plus in most of our itineraries, we mention a few budget-friendly tips specific to the routes to help you save even more!
+In most of our itineraries, we mention a few budget road trip tips specific to the routes to help you save even more!